keplerg/Password-Generator/README.md

-#  Password Generator
-✨ This website creates passwords with 8, 12 and 16 characters.

-#

 #  ✨ How to use it?
 Very easy to use, select the characters you want in your password from the top, remove or add them.
 If you want an 8-character password, click on the button with the number 8 on it, the same goes for the other buttons